 Henry had begun to suffer from ill-health.
 In October 1902, he wrote to his daughter Norah PARKER, in Adelaide, that he had just returned from 2 weeks in Springwood, where he went on doctor's orders for his asthma.
 He continued suffering from bad bouts of asthma, which prompted him to seek a permanent posting in the mountains.
 He had even briefly contemplated returning to the Kellyville orchard, as he noted in his diary on 21 March 1902.

 This mountain posting he achieved in February 1903, when he resigned the Curacy of St John's to take up an appointment as Curate of Springwood (including Glenbrook, Lawson and Wentworth Falls).
-His church was the Holy Trinity Church in Wentworth Falls, and his residence was probably in Wentworth Falls (1903 Electoral enrolment).

 The letter states, in part:

 "As for many years I have committed all my ways unto the Lord, I had only to feel and know that my ways were in His all wise, all loving, all mighty hands, to be satisfied to leave them still there, and simply said 'Thy will be done,' and the matter is His, and not only mine.

 "What is my hope for Eternity? ...while the Holy Spirit here below worketh in the soul, revealing Christ more fully every day, as my Keeper and Friend.
 Death therefore has no dark passage for me.
 'The Valley' will end as soon as 'Death's bright angel' opens the door and I pass into life and light.
 This is not a new faith.
 I have had it for 50 years...

 "I do not know why my ministry here is cut so short, and so suddenly.
 God has his own reasons and plan in the matter; so it must be right, and let all the people say Amen.